• Skip to primary navigation

 • Ground nutmeg: If you can find whole nutmeg and grate it fresh, it works amazing in this recipe.

 • Vegetable Oil: Use a high quality vegetable oil.
-I used canola for this recipe but any kind you have on hand works fine.
+I used canola for this recipe, but any kind you have on hand works fine.

 How To Make Kibbeh Bil Sanieh

-Soak the bulgar wheat for 40 minutes to 1 hour.
-Drain the bulgar wheat.
-Blend the meat in 3 batches; the first two batches are just meat and the third batch of meat is blended with the onion and spices.
-Mix the bulgar wheat and ground meat with your hands in a bowl.
+Blend the meat in 3 batches (not with the bulgar); the first two batches are just meat, and the third batch of meat is blended with onion and spices.

 Continue kneading the kibbeh dough for about 5 to 7 minutes.
 Once everything is kneaded together, press the kibbeh into a pan.

-• pressing the kibbeh dough into the baking pan

 Cut the kibbeh dough into diagonal lines.

 Make parallel line indentations.
 Add holes where the kibbeh line corners intersect.
 Add the oil on top of the kibbeh dough.

 Put the kibbeh into a pre-heated oven at 400 ℉ (204 ℃) for 45 minutes to 1 hour.
 Once the kibbeh is done cooking, allow it to cool down.

-Variations
+Kibbeh Variations

-1. Chicken Kibbeh Bil Sanieh: I often make this exact same recipe but with an equal amount of minced chicken, and it tastes amazing too.
+• Chicken Kibbeh Bil Sanieh: I often make this exact same recipe but with an equal amount of minced chicken, and it tastes amazing too.
 For this variation, add a bit more spices.

 Best Meat For Kibbeh Bil Sanieh

-The answer here varies depending on where kibbeh is being made in Lebanon.
-In some areas of the country, people use lamb meat, in others, veal is used.
 Regardless, a rule of thumb to get the best baked kibbeh bil sanieh is to buy the highest quality meat you can get.
 Make sure the cuts you choose are completely free of fat and gristle.
 Here, I tell my butcher to give me 'habra' for kibbeh which means a completely clean, boneless & lean piece of meat.

-Is Kibbeh Bil Sanieh Freezer-Friendly?
+How to Freeze Kibbeh Bil Sanieh

 1. Don't bake the kibbeh before freezing it.
-Just complete the first few steps of the recipe, spread the meat dough in an oven baking dish.
+Just complete the first few steps of the recipe, spread the meat dough in an oven-baking dish.
 Cover it with plastic wrap or freezer wrap and place it in the freezer.

 2. Never add the oil to the kibbeh tray before freezing it.